 He was a man of immense faith, having been raised in the African Methodist Episcopal Zion Church, where his father and brothers served as pastors.
 A gifted musician, he was a pianist and singer, using those talents as music minister for churches in Maryland and Virginia.
 Before relocating to Charlotte in 2017, he was music minister for Clinton United Methodist Church.
 He became a Certified Lay Minister in the United Methodist Church in 2010.
 Upon moving to Charlotte in 2017, he affiliated with Little Rock AME Zion Church where he was a member of the men’s chorus.

 He approached his illness with acceptance, grace and unshaken faith.
 Soon after his diagnosis in 2016 he wrote:

 “In spite of what the earthly doctors’ diagnosis may be, it is my Father in Heaven that is ultimately in control of life, death and my physical well-being.
 In this process, I am growing in my walk with God and truly believe that He is not finished with me and my ministry here on Earth yet.”

 Instead of viewing the challenge with denial or anger, he saw this as a test that would enable him to have a stronger and richer testimony about this journey of life.

 He was a member of Omega Psi Phi Fraternity, joining the men’s ensemble even after his diagnosis.
 An avid traveler, he found joy in capturing God’s beauty through the lens of his camera, even earning him honorable mention in the Washington Post’s Cherry Blossom festival photography contest.

 He will be remembered for his outgoing personality and the genuine care he showed his family and friends.

-To send flowers to Dr. Kenneth Alvin Newby's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Kenneth Alvin Newby, please visit our floral store.